Welcome to Faculty of Energy & Consciousness Studies!

 Bitter kola, known as "akiilu" in Igbo, has long been recgonised in traditional African culture as a natural aphrodisiac.
 Celebrated for its energizing and libido-boosting properties, it is used by many to enhance sexual vitality, stamina, and fertility.
 This teaching explores how bitter kola is traditionally prepared and used in Igbo communities, shedding light on its cultural significance, perceived benefits, and its role in harnessing sexual energy naturally.

-An Introduction to Aka Ume Techniques
+An Introduction to Aka Ume (Meditative Hand Gestures) Techniques

 Since ancient times, the use of hand symbolic or ritual gesture or pose have played a powerful role in mystical practices across various indigenous cultures.
 In Odinani, these gestures are called Aka Ume, which can literally translate to breath in the hands.